 Today is the last day of Jacob’s first full week since starting school.
-Last week on his first week, he started later and finished early so he only did a few hours a day.
+On his first week he started later and finished early so he only did a few hours a day.
 He was tired then so I knew this week was really going to affect him with regards to mood and tiredness.
-Needless to say, he has been sleeping for almost 12 hours a night, when previously he was lucky to get nine!
+Needless to say, he has been sleeping for almost 12 hours a night.
+Previously he was lucky to get nine!

 That is, until today.
 You see, we live in a tiny village 3 miles away from school, which is in the next main village.
-With no public transport, me still learning to drive, and his Daddy is at work when he goes to school.
-So, he has to get the school bus; this services both the primary school in that village and the senior school in the next main village.
-There is only one other child in our village who uses the bus – I will call him A. Though he is a couple of years older than Jacob, they seem to get on okay.
+With no public transport, me still learning to drive, and his Daddy at work when he goes to school.
+So he has to get the school bus; this services both the primary school he attends and the senior school in the next main village.
+There is only one other child in our village who uses the bus (O, for reference).
+Though he is a couple of years older than Jacob, they seem to get on okay.

-Until today, when over breakfast, he said to me, “Mummy, I want to go to school and come home in the car because I’m scared of the bus”.
-I asked him why, and he told me, “The big ones came at me and told me to get off the bus”.
+Until today when over breakfast he said to me, “Mummy, I want to go to school and come home in the car because I’m scared of the bus”.
+I asked him why, and he told me.
+“The big ones came at me and told me to get off the bus”.
 (The big ones being around 10 years old older than him).
 His bottom lip was quivering.
-I was feeling anxious again, but I managed to hide it and told him he would be okay as he could sit next to A like he usually does.
+I was feeling anxious again, but managed to hide it and told him he would be okay as he could sit next to O like he usually does.
 It was obviously impossible for me to take him in the car so he said he wanted me to go on the bus with him.
-I tried to reassure him that he would be okay with A but he wasn’t really having any of it.
+I tried to reassure him that he would be okay with O but he really wasn’t having any of it.

-We talked about it all the way to the bus, A came and and I tried to encourage Jacob on with him when it arrived.
+We talked about it all the way to the bus.
+O came and and I tried to encourage Jacob on with him when it arrived.
 But he was clinging to me like a limpet, and became hysterical saying he was scared and didn’t want to get on without me.
-It was so hard trying to keep my cool, and some may say I should have just put him on and left him, but I couldn’t.
-It’s easy to say those things when you’re not in that situation, and when I have (sometimes high) anxiety issues anyway, it’s incredibly hard for me to just leave him to it.
+It was so hard trying to keep my cool; some may say I should have just put him on and left him, but I couldn’t.
+It’s easy to say those things when you’re not in that situation.
+When I have anxiety issues anyway, it’s incredibly hard for me to just leave him to it.

-I actually started crying as well; I know I shouldn’t have as it will make him think it’s a bad thing getting the bus in future.
-I was actually really embarrassed too.
-But when my 4.5 year old son, who has just started this new routine and is a very emotional child anyway, is clinging onto my waist and is in absolute hysterics, I just could not leave him.
+I actually started crying as well.
+I know I shouldn’t have as it will make him think it’s a bad thing getting the bus in future.
+But when my 4 and a half year old son, who has just started this new routine and is a very emotional child anyway, is clinging onto my waist and is in absolute hysterics, I just could not leave him.

-Have you and your child had an emotional start to school?
+Have you and your child ever had anxieties about school?
 How do you deal with it?